 155 career homers with everyone else.

 In unrelated news, if you haven’t heard by now the Nationals have signed both Willie Harris and Pete Orr.
-Apparently, their plan is to: 1) … Finish Reading
+Apparently, … Finish Reading